snhb2002/Cybersecurity-Project-1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because
+No configuration was performed manually.
 What is the main advantage of automating configuration with Ansible?
-- Configuration management, single source for application deployment
+The main advantage of automating configuration with Ansible is the configuration management.
+It is the single source for application deployment.

 The playbook implements the following tasks:

 In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._

-1. Check for the presence of docker (Install/Update)
+1. Look for the presence of docker (Install/Update)
-2. Check for the presence of python3-pip (Install/Update)
+2. Look for the presence of python3-pip (Install/Update)
 3. Install Docker module
 4. Increase virtual memory
 5. Download and launch docker elk container

-The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance
+The following displays the result of running `docker ps` after successfully configuring the ELK instance

 ![Docker-PS](https://github.com/snhb2002/Cybersecurity-Project-1/blob/ed7e939572e7889d8ae9781d9badb1a6c9dd200e/diagrams/docker%20ps.PNG)